open-policy-agent/opa/docs/new/docs/comparison-to-other-systems.md

 ---
 title: Comparison to Other Systems
-kind: misc
-weight: 3
 ---

 Often the easiest way to understand a new language is by comparing it to languages you already know.
 Here we show how policies from several existing policy systems can be implemented with the Open Policy Agent.